And our women would have to cover their breasts as if they were whores…

 For this you will slaughter one young bull, one goose, one goat, one dog with a three-colored hide, one duck with similar markings, one young male pig, one chicken with feathers growing the wrong way, five hens of five different colors, and twenty-five ducks.
 You will also need six hundred duck eggs, six hundred bananas, and five thousand Chinese cash.
 The offerings prepared in advance will include two roast pigs, ten roast chickens, ten roast ducks, five baskets of rice, flowers and cakes, and five skeins of thread in the five colors. (ch.
 “Ida Bagus Gede expels the demons”)

-Bali’s deeply entrenched Hinduism, imbued with an even older indigenous polytheism, has given rise to one of the most mystically inclined of societies.
+Bali’s deeply entrenched Hinduism, imbued with an even older indigenous animism, has given rise to one of the most mystically inclined of societies.
 The religious routine is thickly laid on everywhere: the dance you are compelled to perform to avoid stepping on the palm leaf tray offerings scattered on every sidewalk, the ubiquitous split stone gates of street-front gardens signifying the parting of the material world, the shops that close for weeks as the owner attends a relative’s cremation ceremony, the houses that can’t be bought or built and the shops that can’t open without an elaborate ceremony to appease the local spirits, and so on.

 But when I consider the equally strange superstitions of my own land and how much of the population is stuck in a magical apprehension of the world, including a disturbing number of university students I have taught, I don’t find Bali so alien.
-I refer to people who believe the earth was created 6,000 years ago and is flat, the dinosaurs were wiped out not by an asteroid but lack of space on Noah’s Ark, an embryo is a person, nuclear war is desirable as it will hasten the Rapture, the first female Presidential candidate to win the popular vote ran a pedophile ring out of a pizza restaurant, and the sight of a woman breastfeeding her child in public is offensive.
+I refer to people who believe the earth was created 6,000 years ago and is flat, the dinosaurs were wiped out not by an asteroid but lack of space on Noah’s Ark, a zygote is a person, nuclear war is desirable as it will hasten the Rapture, the first female Presidential candidate to win the popular vote ran a pedophile ring out of a pizza restaurant, and the sight of a woman breastfeeding her child in public is offensive.
 I am continually shocked in particular by the last item in this basket of bizarrables.
 With every fresh news report of a hapless nursing mother being harassed in public or even arrested, I seem to be encountering it for the first time, so astonishing and inexplicable is this taboo.
 We can lay the blame at the feet of one outraged Calvinist pastor from Boston named Hiram Bingham who in 1819, with the backing of the American Board of Commissioners for Foreign Missions, charged off to Hawai’i and almost singlehandedly succeeded in forcing the native women to don Mother Hubbards, upon reports they went topless.

 Two decades later a young American sailor on a whaling ship sailed into a tropical paradise some 4,000 kilometers to the south whose population were the ancestors of the Hawai’ians, the island of Nuku Heva in the Marquesas.
 Before dropping anchor they were surrounded by scores of swimming naked beauties.
 Their only nod to modesty was the wrapping of a sash around their hips as they climbed aboard.
 They then lay supine on the deck, awaiting intercourse with the stunned crew, and we don’t mean spoken intercourse.
 The sailor wrote up his experiences on the island after jumping ship and turned it into a book, Typee: A Peep at Polynesian Life, which became a bestseller in both the US and the UK.
 The author, Herman Melville, knew of the events in Hawai’i and was thus able to appreciate his pristine setting before French missionaries in the succeeding decades would proceed to corrupt these islanders as well and achieve the prime objective of Christian missionaries the world over — the veiling, and hence the sexualization, of the breasts, along with other grand civilizing influences: “Let the once smiling and populous Hawaii islands, with their now diseased, starving, and dying natives, answer the question.
 The missionaries may seek to disguise the matter as they will, but the facts are incontrovertible; and the devoutest Christian who visits that group with an unbiased mind, must go away mournfully asking — ‘Are these, alas! the fruits of twenty-five years of enlightening?'” (ch.
 17).